JovianHQ/jovian-py/docs/TermsOfService.md

 Jovian hereby grants You permission to access and use the Service as set forth in these ToS provided You shall not (directly or indirectly):

-Ø interfere or attempt to interfere with the proper working of the Service or any activities conducted on the Service;
+- interfere or attempt to interfere with the proper working of the Service or any activities conducted on the Service;

-Ø bypass any measures we may use to prevent or restrict access to the Service (or parts thereof);
+- bypass any measures we may use to prevent or restrict access to the Service (or parts thereof);

-Ø decipher, decompile, disassemble, reverse engineer or otherwise attempt to derive any source code or underlying ideas or algorithms of any part of the Service, except to the limited extent applicable laws specifically prohibit such restriction;
+- decipher, decompile, disassemble, reverse engineer or otherwise attempt to derive any source code or underlying ideas or algorithms of any part of the Service, except to the limited extent applicable laws specifically prohibit such restriction;

-Ø modify, translate, or otherwise create derivative works of any part of the Platform or Service; and
+- modify, translate, or otherwise create derivative works of any part of the Platform or Service; and

-Ø copy, rent, lease, distribute, or otherwise transfer any or all of the rights that You receive hereunder.
+- copy, rent, lease, distribute, or otherwise transfer any or all of the rights that You receive hereunder.

 You shall not use any “deep-link”, “page-scrape”, “robot”, “spider” or other automatic device, program, algorithm or methodology, or any similar or equivalent manual process, to access, acquire, copy or monitor any portion of the Platform or any Content, or in any way reproduce or circumvent the navigational structure or presentation of the Platform or any Content, to obtain or attempt to obtain any materials, documents or information through any means not purposely made available through the Platform.
 We reserve our right to prohibit any such activity.